drkvogel/url-status-monitor/README.md

 Browse to `http://localhost:5000`

+## Usage

 Choose a configuration:

-config 4 has four traffic lights:
+Config 4 has four traffic lights:

 * one that is 503 every other second
 * one that is down for 10 seconds per two minutes
 * one that is down for 20 seconds per two minutes